 This is presented to Year 8 pupils at the celebratory Wycliffe Baccalaureate evening, where pupils showcase what they have achieved in their time at the Prep School.

-Every Year 8 pupil, must decide on a charitable project and organise and plan it independently.
-This is known as The Kirby Challenge, and is designed for children to think beyond themselves, and give back to the community.
+Every Year 8 pupil must decide on a charitable project and organise and plan it independently.
+The Kirby Challenge is designed for children to think beyond themselves, and give back to the community.
 The project should challenge them as an individual, give back to the world and make them think a bit harder about life.
-Some recent Challenges are: a 24-hour homeless Challenge; hiking for charity; making jewellery and hand-made cards to sell for charity and living for a week of the same amount of water as a child in Africa.
+Some recent Challenges include: a 24-hour homeless challenge; hiking for charity; making jewellery and hand-made cards to sell for charity and living for a week off the same amount of water as a child in Africa.